ArchAerialData/flatten-pdf/README.md

 # flatten-pdf

 Utility for merging and flattening invoice PDFs.
-The repository contains a GitHub Actions workflow for building a signed macOS application bundle and DMG.
+The repository contains a GitHub Actions workflow for building a macOS application bundle and DMG.

 ## Building the macOS Application